-East-ALPA (Pilots)

-East-AFA (Flight Attendants)

-East-IAM (Mechanics and Related Employees)

-East-IAM (Fleet Service Employees)

-East-IAM (Maintenance Training Specialists)

-East-CWA (Passenger Service Employees)

-East-TWU (Dispatchers)

-East-TWU (Flight Simulator Engineers)

-West-ALPA (Pilots)

-West-AFA (Flight Attendants)

-West-IBT (Mechanics and Related Employees)

-West-TWU (Fleet Service Employees)

-West-TWU (Dispatchers)

-West-IBT (Stock Clerks)
+East-ALPA (Pilots) East-AFA (Flight Attendants) East-IAM (Mechanics and Related Employees) East-IAM (Fleet Service Employees) East-IAM (Maintenance Training Specialists) East-CWA (Passenger Service Employees) East-TWU (Dispatchers) East-TWU (Flight Simulator Engineers) West-ALPA (Pilots) West-AFA (Flight Attendants) West-IBT (Mechanics and Related Employees) West-TWU (Fleet Service Employees) West-TWU (Dispatchers) West-TWU (Dispatchers) West-TWU (Dispatchers) West-TWU (Dispatchers)

-On December 5, 2005, the Carriers entered into an Interim Transition Agreement with the Association.
+On December 5, 2005, the Carriers entered into an Interim Transition Agreement with the Airline Customer Service Employee Association-IBT and CWA (Association).
 Hemenway signed this agreement as Vice President of Labor Relations for both East and West.
 Pursuant to that agreement, the Carriers voluntarily recognized the Association as the collective bargaining representative of all Passenger Service Employees of the Carriers.
-The agreement provides that the West Passenger Employees will transition to the East/Communication Workers of America (East-CWA) collective bargaining agreement (CBA), and sets forth specific dates for pay increases for West Passenger Service Employees to achieve East pay rates.
-This agreement terminated the West/IBT Section 6 negotiations that had been ongoing prior to the merger.
-According to Hemenway, the Carriers' negotiations of final rules to transition the West Passenger Service Employees to the East-CWA CBA commenced on January 9, 2006 and are ongoing.
+The agreement provides that the West Passenger Service will transition Employees to the existing Workers East/Communications of America (East-CWA) collective bargaining agreement (CBA), and sets forth specific dates for pay increases for West Passenger Service Employees This agreement terminated the to achieve East pay rates.
+West/IBT Section 6 negotiations that had been ongoing prior to the merger.
+The negotiations of final rules to transition the West Passenger Service Employees to the East-CWA CBA commenced on January 9, 2006 and are ongoing.

 The Airline Pilots Association, International (ALPA) represents the pilots at both East and West.
 East and West have negotiated a transition agreement with ALPA.
 The transition agreement establishes the following: minimum aircraft numbers; distribution of international flying between East and West; hiring of furloughed East pilots prior to hiring externally; a profit sharing plan for East and West pilots; and pay rates for pilots operating EMB 190 aircraft at both East and West.
-The Carriers' negotiations with ALPA, for a single CBA, are ongoing and are scheduled for two weeks per month through April 2006.
+Pursuant to the transition agreement, the Carriers currently are negotiating with ALPA for a single CBA.

 The Association of Flight Attendants-CWA (AFA-CWA) represents the flight attendants on both East and West.
-On January 18, 2006, the Carriers reached a transition agreement with AFA-CWA governing many merger related aspects of the parties' relationship.
-The Carriers and AFA-CWA commenced negotiations for a single agreement covering both flight attendant groups on February 21, 2006 and these negotiations are ongoing.
+On January 18, 2006, the Carriers reached a transition agreement with AFA-CWA governing many merger-related aspects of the parties' relationship.
+The Carriers and AFA-CWA commenced negotiations for a single agreement covering both flight attendant groups on February 21, 2006; and these negotiations are ongoing.

-Dispatchers at both East and West are represented by the TWU.
+Dispatchers at both East and West are represented by TWU.
 The Carriers have negotiated a Transition Letter of Agreement as Related to Dispatcher Vacancies at America West.
 Pursuant to this agreement, West will hire furloughed East Dispatchers prior to hiring externally.
 The Carriers are negotiating an Interim Transition Agreement to provide for the transition of West Dispatchers to the East-TWU CBA.